Counsel: UK and Ireland

 The legal system in England uses the term counsel as an approximate synonym for a barrister-at-law, but not for a solicitor, and may apply it to mean either a single person who pleads a cause, or collectively, the body of barristers engaged in a case.

 The difference between "Barrister" and "Counsel" is subtle.
 In England and Wales, "Barrister" is a professional title awarded by one of the four Inns of Court, and is used in a barrister's private, academic or professional capacity.
 "Counsel" is used to refer to a barrister who is instructed on a particular case.
 It is customary to use the third person when addressing a barrister instructed on a case: "Counsel is asked to advise" rather than "You are asked to advise".
+However, it is considered inappropriate to address an individual barrister verbally as 'counsel'.
+The correct form is to call the barrister 'Mr X' or 'Miss Y' but never 'Counsel'.

 The legal term counsellor, or more fully, counsellor-at-law, became practically obsolete in England, but continued in use locally in Ireland, as an equivalent to barrister, where a Senior Counsel (S.C.) is equivalent to the UK King's Counsel (K.C.)

 After they have graduated from University with a law degree, they become a 'junior counsel', their work normally is completing most of the paperwork in cases (such as drafting legal documents).
 After about 10 to 15 years of practising as a junior counsel, a barrister may apply to become a senior counsel.
 This is sometimes called "taking silk" this because the senior counsel's gown was traditionally made of silk.
 A senior counsel may have the letters SC after his/her name.